On Feedback

 Feedback on Student Writing

-This week was a thorough and insightful consideration on Feedback for Writing inspired by Bean & Sommers.
-We spoke about the shifting perspective involved in being a student and receiving a paper back, verses being a teacher who faces a voluminous stack of papers to evaluate.
-Somewhere in between these two experiences lies a real need to develop an effective practice – which honors both the developing writer, while still keeping in mind the reality of a teacher’s time constraints.
-We spoke about the dynamic of care, and how hard it is to give care in professional contexts (teaching) if one is not receiving care, and how little evidence there is of an education system that is careful (i.e. care-full).
-Although we began by thinking about the student perspective, your blogs were effective in alluding to the looming backdrop of the real constraints that teachers face in terms of meeting specific assessments, standardized tests, and district administrative expectations.
-From the beginning, our bridge from writing theory to real life (on-the-ground) practice reveals significant conundrums.
+Somewhere in between these two perspectives lies a real need to develop an effective practice – which honors both the developing writer, while still keeping in mind the reality of a teacher’s context.
+We spoke about the dynamic of care.
+We considered how hard it is to give care in professional contexts (teaching) if one is not receiving care (remember that case study of the adjunct prof?)….and we apprehended how little evidence there is of an education system that is careful (i.e. care-full).
+In schools today, educators are so bogged down with the pressures of meeting specific assessments, standardized tests, and also administrative expectations and outcomes.
+Our bridge from writing theory to practice reveals significant conundrums.

 Our class slides: